A shoutout to my latest, anonymous Patron! Thank you so much for the support, it means so much to me.

-No, his Firebrands were disciplined professions, not these amateurs and incompetents unable to keep the darkness in check.
+No, his Firebrands were disciplined professionals, unlike these amateurs and incompetents unable to keep the darkness in check.
 No one moved to surround the village as its occupants, alerted by the idiotic howling, fled into the forest, abandoning everything without hesitation to save their lives.
 They would likely escape too, his people leaving chase to indulge their base desires using the villagers too scared, slow, or stupid to run.
 Like a pack of starving animals, his people tore into the tiny village and carried out wanton destruction and carnage, literally frothing at the mouth as they satisfied their murderous urges.

 The terrified screams he normally savoured did little to improve his mood as he wandered into the village, fighting to keep himself under control.
 Gorging themselves like convicts at a feast before their appointment with a noose, his comrades acted no different from rabid dogs.
 Were it any other time or place, he’d put them down without hesitation.
 These weren’t the Firebrands he’d brought into the fold, his hand-picked warriors and kindred spirits, comrades who walked with both eyes open in a world of the blind and obstinate.

 No, his comrades were gone now, replaced by a gibbering pack of deranged buffoons.

 Stolen from him by Gen and his bewitching Demon.